bright-science/CO7217/partI/Gradle_ex01/readme.md

 	I'm task number 5
 	I'm task number 6

 Note that this is not the only ordering of tasks that is feasible.
-For example, it would entirely correct to execute `task5` before `task4`.
+For example, it would be entirely correct to execute `task5` before `task4`.

 ### Exercise C (:star::star:)